imteazs/jianjinucdavis.github.io/_posts/2015-10-18-Launch-my-blog.md

 Welcome, friends!

-I couldn't ever imagine that I could built a website.
-But, here, I did it.
-I felt a great sense of achievement and a fulfillment.
+I couldn't ever imagine me building a website.
+But I did it.
+I felt a great sense of achievement and fulfillment.

 Resources on how to build a personal blog like this are widely available online.
 Both [Jekyll](http://jekyllrb.com/docs/usage/) and [github](https://pages.github.com) have very clear instructions.